Arnoldj2/JavaScript_Projects/README.md

 ## Calculator

 A basic 4 function calculator.
 Users can add, subtract, multiply, and divide on a sleek web version of a calculator.

+## Quiz App

+A simple three question quiz app that displays only one question at a time.
+The user selects their answer via radio buttons and is not allowed to continue on without selecting an options, forward and back buttons are available should the user need to change any of their answers,  and a final score is given when the quiz has ended.

+## Dynamic Photo Search App

+A dynamic photo search app using Pexels.com API.
+This allows users to make multiple queries for copyright-free photo's which are then displayed with a masonry layout with flexbox!